-ORDER BY 4 PM EST SHIP FREE *TODAY Orders $39+ U.S. only
+ORDER BY 4 PM EST SHIP *TODAY

 ORDER BY 4 PM EST SHIP FREE *TODAY